Universal-Health-Chain/docs/en/01-Specification-summary.md

 ## **Universal Identifier of Biological Products for medicinal uses**

-Products of biological origin such as vaccines or hemoderivatives are medical devices according to different regulations and have different UDIs for each legislation, for example in [Europe](https://ec.europa.eu/docsroom/documents/36664/attachments/1/translations/en/renditions/native), [USA.](https://www.fda.gov/medical-devices/unique-device-identification-system-udi-system/udi-basics) and / or [Australia](https://www.mtaa.org.au/unique-device-identification-udi).
+Products of biological origin such as vaccines or hemoderivatives are medical devices according to different regulations and have different UDIs for each legislation, for example, in [Europe](https://ec.europa.eu/docsroom/documents/36664/attachments/1/translations/en/renditions/native), [USA.](https://www.fda.gov/medical-devices/unique-device-identification-system-udi-system/udi-basics) and / or [Australia](https://www.mtaa.org.au/unique-device-identification-udi).
 They are normally implanted, injected or used in a patient, such as plasma in aesthetic treatments ([PRP or platelet rich plasma](https://en.wikipedia.org/wiki/Platelet-rich_plasma)), vaccines, packed red blood cells, medicines made from immunoglobulins and other types of products of biological origin.

 Products of biological origin can be encoded with different systems such as: